Asogwaoscar/Js_work/README.md

 # Js_work
-converting data to number and creating object with concatenation effects
+converting data to number and creating object with concatenation effects using javascript